On this page

 How to perform a health check

 When you conduct a health check, you should ask these questions (pdf).
-Your employee, customer or visitor passes the check if they answer ‘no’ to all questions.
-If they answer ‘yes’ to 1 of the questions, they should stay at home.
-Do not make an appointment or cancel an appointment if it had been already made.
+If a visitor, employee or customer answers ‘yes’ to 1 of the questions, they should stay at home:

 - Have you had any of these symptoms in the past 24 hours: coughing, cold symptoms (sore throat, runny nose), high temperature (up to 38 degrees) or fever (38 degrees or higher), shortness of breath, loss of smell and/or taste?

 - Does anyone in your household have fever and/or shortness of breath?

 - Do you have or have you had the coronavirus and has this been verified in a lab in the past 7 days?

 - Are you in quarantine because a member of your household or a close contact has the coronavirus (confirmed)?

 - Are you in quarantine because you have been in direct contact with someone who has the coronavirus?

-- Are you in quarantine because you have returned from a country or region with a yellow or orange travel advice (a COVOID-9 risk area) in the past 10 days?
+- Are you in quarantine because you have returned from a country or region that has been named a COVID-19 risk area in the past 10 days?

 Health check registration

 Corona-related symptoms are classified as medical personal data.
 This means you cannot process them without consent, as is stated in the General Data Protection Regulation (AVG).
 You cannot register any answers to the health check questions.
 You are also not allowed to ask these questions as part of an online reservation (this also counts as registering anwers).
 Do you have a contact-based profession?
-If you are a physiotherapist or another type of health professional you are allowed to register the answers to the healthcheck.
-This should only be done if it is beneficial for the treatment of your patient.
+If you are health professional such as a physiotherapist, you are allowed to register the answers to the healthcheck.
+You should only do so if it is beneficial for the treatment of your patient.

 Registering contact details